 Named in honor of Laura Zucker on the occasion of her retirement from her 25-year tenure as Executive Director of the Los Angeles County Arts Commission, the Laura Zucker Fellowship for Policy and Research is the first ever fellowship for individuals to effect change at the regional level focused on arts and cultural policy development, reform, and implementation in Los Angeles County.

 This bi-annual Fellowship is open to those who have a demonstrated interest in conducting research and/or crafting public policy pertaining to the arts and cultural landscape of the Los Angeles region.
-Details of eligibility can be found below.
+The 2024 report “Arts and Music in Schools” by Lindsey T. Kunisaki can be found below.

 BENEFITS OF THE FELLOWSHIP: